 - 1/3 cup mayonnaise – Use real mayonnaise

-- 1 teaspoon prepared yellow mustard – This is the mustard that comes in a yellow squeeze bottle that you put on a hot dog.
+- 1 teaspoon prepared yellow mustard – This is the mustard that comes in a yellow squeeze bottle that some put on a hot dog.
 Just a dash adds delicious color and flavor!

 - 1/2 teaspoon curry powder – This is the secret ingredient that adds just a touch of spicy flavor!